czg-sci-42ver/csapp3e/asm/README.md

 - ~~TODO~~ in this ~~[paper](https://dl.acm.org/doi/pdf/10.1145/160551.160553)~~ (the former is too coarse see [this mosberger93memory paper][mosberger93memory]) which lists almost all *consistency* models (highly recommended because it says the differences very *clearly*, the link is from [wikipedia][Wl_1]),`R(y)2` in p4 seems to be conflict with upenn link p8(a).
 This may be the 'surprising *flexibility* of the SC model' because it not [defines][Sequential_consistency] how to *read*.
   - notice here PC has at least two versions 'PC as defined by the DASH group ...  is not *comparable*' (See paper_2 and paper_3 below).
   - atomic consistency with ['real-time constraint' in Sequential_consistency wikipedia][Sequential_consistency] because ['*vague* about when an operation is considered to begin and end'](https://en.wikipedia.org/wiki/Linearizability#History_of_linearizability)
+    - [here][Linearizability_atomic]. kw: `ordered` (this is main difference with SC where order is not determined.
+Only 'sequential' is ensured. also see [herlihy] p2 'legal sequential ')
+      - `ordered` also implies synchronization.
+      - TODO see [herlihy] about why 'sequential history is a subset' in wikipedia.
+      - definition see [herlihy] p7
     - maybe also related with cache with just [*synchronization*, see 'real-time constraints', '*tell* some other process about an event','*observe* that event'](https://jepsen.io/consistency/models/sequential)
   - paper interpretation
     - 'appear commuted' -> non AC because 'non-overlapping'?